escobard/ethereum-apps/notes.md

 		- Block #
 		- Nounce: how many transactions sent
 		- Data: whatever data the block contains, in most cases these are user transactions
-	- mining is essentially encrypting the block with calculations to encrypt the data the block contains.
+	- mining is essentially encrypting the block with calculations to called a proof of service which adds the block to a blockchain.
-	- once a block has been MINED the hash of the block starts with 0000-1000 which indicates it has been SIGNED
+	- once a block has been MINED the hash of the block starts with 0000-1000 which indicates it has been SIGNED by the proof of service algorythm.
 	- we refer to the amount of time it takes to HASH (SIGN / ENCRYPT) the BLOCK as BLOCK TIME

 - In comparison to BLOCKCHAIN: